moltenform/vipercard/vipercard/doc/reference_02_functions.md

 ## offset(needle, haystack)

-Note: one-based indexing.
+Search for a string within a string, and return the position where found.
-If needle is not found, returns 0.
+If not found, returns 0.
+(one-based indexing).

 Examples:

 ```
 put offset("b", "abc") into x
+-- x is now 2.
 ```